-Adherence to the principles of this Code should ensure that Treasury Management within the authority is adequately controlled, and carried out in accordance with professional guidance of best practice.
+Adherence to the principles of the CIPFA Code should ensure that Treasury Management activities within the authority are effectively managed and adequately controlled.

 This Treasury Management Code of Practice has been written in conjunction with the Council's Treasury Management Policy Statement and Investment Strategy 2018/19.